 About 85 percent of the byproducts from beer production come in the form of spent grains, or the leftovers that typically don’t have another use.
 So what do breweries do with that material?
 Throw it away?
 Your local dairy cow hopes not!

 The Ultimate Recyclers

-There are about 1,200 dairy farms throughout Connecticut, Massachusetts, New Hampshire, Rhode Island, Maine and Vermont.
-With those farms home to hundreds and thousands of cows, there are a lot of mouths to feed!
+There are about 1,000 dairy farms throughout Connecticut, Massachusetts, New Hampshire, Rhode Island, Maine, and Vermont.
+With those farms home to hundreds and thousands of cows, there are a lot of mouths to feed.

-And it’s not just brewer’s grains that dairy cows like to eat; from citrus pulp, to bakery leftovers, dairy cows use many of our byproducts to fuel their milk production.
+And it’s not just brewer’s grains that dairy cows like to eat; from citrus pulp to bakery leftovers, dairy cows use many byproducts to fuel their milk production.

-Melissa Carabeau is a nutritionist for Poulin Grain.
-A 2013 Animal Science graduate from the University of Vermont, it’s her job to create a balanced diet for thousands of dairy cows in Vermont.
+Melissa Carabeau is a nutritionist for Poulin Grain and an Animal Science graduate from the University of Vermont, it’s her job to create a balanced diet for thousands of dairy cows in Vermont.
 She visits local farms weekly to check up on the herds.
 Carabeau says healthy cows produce delicious milk, and that for some dairy cows across the nation, 10 to 25 percent of their diet comes from human food byproducts.
-Nationwide more then 34 million tons of food leftovers are fed to farm animals, and kept out of landfills, a practice beneficial to our food system and the environment!
+Nationwide more then 34 million tons of food leftovers are fed to farm animals, and kept out of landfills, a practice beneficial to our food system and the environment.

 Tip a Glass to your Local Dairy Cow

 Cows are the ultimate recyclers.
-They’re able to use the products we’d throw away, and they give us back products we can’t produce, but enjoy every day.
+They’re able to consume products that would otherwise be thrown away, and in return produce milk, which contains high-quality protein and several essential nutrients to help nourish people.
 So the next time you crack open a cold one, or pour yourself a glass of orange juice, give a nod to your local dairy cows!